-

 The Patio And Swirl & Top

 Casual “pool grill” by day.
 A sit-down al fresco dining experience by night.
-Taste your way around the world with exclusive personalised dishes using local flavours of the places we visit.
+Taste your way around the world with exclusive personalized dishes using local flavors of the places we visit.
 Plus a self-serve frozen yogurt station—Swirl & Top.
-With a variety of flavours and your choice of toppings, it’s the perfect way to cool off.
+With a variety of flavors and your choice of toppings, it’s the perfect way to cool off.

 -